Secure your private API access with NetFoundry-- AWS API Gateway example

 1. The edge routers and endpoints need to reach the NetFoundry controller and NF-hosted edge routers for registration and operations.
 Please make sure to have the required ports, IPs, and URLs reachable if you have firewall ACL policies.

-2. NetFoundry traffic should be bypassed from proxy or any deep packet inspection in between since it involves mTLS and E2E encryption.
+2. NetFoundry traffic should be bypassed from any deep packet inspection in between since our solution involves mTLS and E2E encryption.

 The guide has the details.